Vim-Karene/ScroogeLoot/README.md

 The master looter's copy is the source of truth.
 Whenever the master updates `PlayerData`, the new table is broadcast to the group using AceComm so that all clients stay in sync.

+### Editing PlayerData

+Use `/sl pm` in game to open the **Player Management** window.
+All fields of the `PlayerData` table can be edited directly in this window.
+Saving will broadcast the updated table to the raid.